ghosh97/BCA-web/README.md

-# Durga Puja 2K25 Barcelona - Modern Website
+# BCA Spain - Bengali Cultural Association Website

-A modern, feature-rich website for the Bengali Cultural Association's Durga Puja celebration in Barcelona.
-Built with HTML5, CSS3, and JavaScript, featuring a responsive design and interactive elements.
+A modern, feature-rich website for the Bengali Cultural Association (BCA) Spain.
+Built with HTML5, CSS3, and JavaScript, featuring a responsive design and interactive elements for cultural events and community engagement.

 ## 🌟 Features